sbracegirdle/go-exercises/README.md

   - [ ] *Fenwick Tree* — (Binary Indexed Tree): A data structure providing efficient methods for calculation and manipulation of the prefix sums of a table of values.

+Compiling, parsing and interpreting

+- [x] *Simple arithmetic evaluator* — Simple operations such as addition.
+- [ ] *Simple interpreter* — Simple language with limited instructions like variable assignment and arithmetic.
+- [ ] *Function interpreter* — Add functions to the simple language.
+- [ ] *Byte code compiler* — Compile source into byte code that can be executed, include a simple VM to execute it.
+- [ ] *Static type checker* — Checks for type errors in source code.

 Networking